-School Districts are affected by a Residential TID.
+School Districts are affected by a Residential TIF.
 However, the effect is very low compared to the amount gained by the School District receiving additional students.
-For example, in an average housing development TID approximately \$3,000-\$4,000 in General School funding is not captured in the TID, but these funds are spread out over the rest of the property in the district.
-If a housing development provides one new student to the District, the school will receive the average daily membership allowance after the levies are applied; which for the Mitchell School District was \$4,781.14 using the 2014-2015 formula.
+In an average housing development TIF, a very low amount of General School funding is not captured in the TIF, but these funds are spread out over the rest of the property in the district.
+If a housing development provides one new student to the district, the school will receive the average daily membership allowance after the levies are applied, which is normally more than the amount not captured in the TIF.
 School Districts understand the development will normally create jobs, increase the tax base, and bring new families to their District; resulting in additional average daily membership which increases the amount of state general funding the school receives.

-TAX INCREMENTAL DISTRICT CHECKLIST
+TAX INCREMENT FINANCE (TIF) DISTRICT CHECKLIST

 SECTION 2:02.
-PURPOSES OF TIDS: (Must meet one of the four)

-- Encourage the redevelopment of deteriorated, or otherwise blighted real property - Stimulate economic development by assisting projects that promote the long term economic vitality of the community - Stimulate increased private investment in areas that would have otherwise remained undeveloped or \square underdeveloped and which will, in the long term, provide a significant source of additional tax revenues to all taxing entities - \square Stimulate the construction of safe and affordable housing units for low and moderate income residents of the community and expand the general community housing stock.
+PURPOSES OF TIF DISTRICTS: (Must meet one of the four) Encourage the redevelopment of deteriorated, or otherwise blighted real property Stimulate economic development by assisting projects that promote the long-term economic vitality of the community Stimulate increased private investment in areas that would have otherwise remained undeveloped or underdeveloped and which will, in the long term, provide a significant source of additional tax revenues to all taxing entities Stimulate the construction of safe and affordable housing units for low- and moderate-income residents of the community and expand the general community housing stock (must meet financial restrictions of § 13-13-10.10).
 SECTION 2:07.
-APPLICATION REQUIREMENTS:

-Completed Application Application Fee collected Completed Project Plan to include proposed boundaries Detailed project description Financing Plan Projected costs and revenues; to include an Administrative Fee Explanation of how the project would not proceed without the use of the TID Preliminary plans for the project Development Schedule List of Public Improvements Corporation papers Wage scale, employee benefits package, and full/part time employment and levels Federal housing grant program, number of units, and base rent

-SECTION 2:08.
-MANDATORY CRITERIA:

-Aggregate assessed value does not exceed ten percent of the total assessed value Ŧ County assumes no responsibility for the repayment of any loan or bond 5 Meets "blighted" definition Meets Comprehensive Plan criteria, Zoning Ordinances, and Drainage Ordinances Will not result in the net loss of preexisting tax revenues Property may not be transferred to property tax exemption status Meets two (2) of the following seven (7) criteria: Not economically feasible without the use of TID Project would not occur in Davison County without the TID Project will eliminate actual or potential hazard to the public Project will not provide assistance to competition with existing businesses Project will bring new or expanded employment opportunities Project will result in additional redevelopment in the Tax Incremental District.
-Project will result in the construction of "affordable housing units"

-SECTION 2:09.
-NON-MANDATORY CRITERIA:

-Project will generate new jobs TID proceeds are used for the construction of public improvements Rehabilitation of a structure listed on the national register of historic places.
-Project will directly benefit low and moderate income people Building site displays conditions of blight New business in the County Expansion of an existing business Property has displayed a recent pattern of declining real property assessments Project costs exceeds the typical or average construction costs Development is financially able to waive the five (5) year discretionary tax formula.
+APPLICATION REQUIREMENTS: Completed Application Application Fee collected Completed Project Plan to include proposed boundaries Detailed project description Financing Plan Projected costs and revenues; to include an Administrative Fee Explanation of how the project would not proceed without the use of the TIF Preliminary plans for the project Development Schedule List of Public Improvements Corporation papers Wage scale, employee benefits package, and full/part time employment and levels Federal housing grant program, number of units, and base rent SECTION 2:08.
+MANDATORY CRITERIA: Aggregate assessed value does not exceed ten percent of the total county assessed value County assumes no responsibility for the repayment of any loan or bond Meets "blighted" definition Meets Comprehensive Plan criteria, Zoning Ordinances, and Drainage Ordinances Will not result in the net loss of preexisting tax revenues Developer's agreement includes language that a property tax exemption will not be provided to any entity, regardless of their exemption status.
+Meets two (2) of the following seven (7) criteria: Not economically feasible without the use of TIF Project would not occur in Davison County without the TIF Project will eliminate actual or potential hazard to the public Project will not provide assistance to competition with existing businesses Project will bring new or expanded employment opportunities Project will result in additional redevelopment in the Tax Increment District.
+Project will result in the construction of "affordable housing units" IAW § 13-13-10.10 SECTION 2:09.
+NON-MANDATORY CRITERIA: Project will generate new jobs TIF proceeds are used for the construction of public improvements Rehabilitation of a structure listed on the national register of historic places.
+Project will directly benefit low- and moderate-income people Building site displays conditions of blight New business in the County Expansion of an existing business Property has displayed a recent pattern of declining real property assessments Project costs exceeds the typical or average construction costs

+Development meets the discretionary formula guidelines pursuant to § 10-6-137, as determined in Davison

+County Resolution #082322-01.